a-dev1/e-commerce/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 I am making a full fleged e-commerece clothing website where we can add items to the cart, remove items and all can do the payments for which I am gonna use a stripe API.
-This site is under construction.....
+This site is under construction..... very soon I am gonna apply gh-pages on this repo